Integrative-Transcriptomics/OmicsTIDE/doc/TUTORIAL.md

 This tutorial gives some basic information

 ## Background: Data formats
-Detailed information on the data formats used by OmicsTIDE can be found [here](DATAFORMATS.md).
+Detailed information on the data formats used in OmicsTIDE can be found [here](DATAFORMATS.md).

 ## Data Loading (Home Tab)